holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_digital_representation/06_hex_in_practice/lesson_plan.md

         - Put HexFiend in "reload unmodified" mode
             - `Edit` -> `Reload Unmodified`
     - Show various things
+        - Text
             - Side by side changes
-        - Emphasize saving and how sends 1's and 0's to harddrive
+            - Emphasize saving and how sends 1's and 0's to hard drive
             - **GO REALLY SLOW HERE...** they struggle with stuff like files etc.
+        - Pictures
+            - Edit `simple.bmp` with HexFiend
+            - Make sure HexEdit is in overwrite mode
 - Today you're going to alter the fundamental bits stored in a computer
     - Talk through worksheet
     - Partner up (same as ASCII partners)